-OAKLAND Vs. NFC North
+OAKLAND VS. NFC NORTH

-Oakland faces the NFC North this season, marking the first time since 2015 that they have played the division.
+Oakland will face off against the NFC North this season, marking the first time since 2015 that they have played the division.
 Last season, the NFC North saw the Chicago Bears claim the third seed in the conference after posting a 12-4 record.
 The Minnesota Vikings also finished with a record above .500 (8-7-1).
-The Raiders hold a 28-26 combined all-time record against Chicago, Detroit, Green Bay and Minnesota.
+The Raiders hold a 27-26 combined alltime record against Chicago, Detroit, Green Bay and Minnesota.